 Usually, the countertop materials used in the bathroom are moisture-resistant by nature.
 The cabinet itself, however, may not be.
 Unfinished wood or MDF, for example, would be very susceptible to moisture damage.
 However, if you paint or stain the vanity and seal it with a waterproof coating, you can add years of protection from all kinds of moisture, humidity, and potential water damage.

 There are sealants for countertops and backsplashes and vanity medicine cabinets made of similar materials as the lower vanity cabinet.
 It’s also a good idea to install a high-powered vent fan in the bathroom to draw out moisture during shower and bath use.

 Related: Best Tips For Dealing With Soap Scum

 The Bottom Line

 As you can see, bathroom vanity care isn’t as difficult as you might have anticipated.
 And, with a little regular cleaning and attention, vanities can provide you with years of enjoyment.
-In fact, most people who take proper care of their vanities usually end up changing them for the sake of style long before they actually lose any function or become damaged with age.
+Most people who take proper care of their vanities usually change them for the sake of style long before they lose any function or become damaged with age.

-Make sure that you learn how to care for your specific vanity so that you can enjoy years of use and avoid issues with mold, mildew, damage, and other moisture problems.
+Ensure you learn how to care for your specific vanity to enjoy years of use and avoid issues with mold, mildew, damage, and other moisture problems.